 - Confirm that the rental location is close to your campus

 - Know your tenant rights and responsibilities by visiting Landlord Tenant Act information.

 - "Single room" in a student occupied home means you rent your own room but you share common areas (kitchen, washroom, hallways, etc.) with other tenants.

 - One and two bedroom apartments in multi-unit buildings can be occupied alone or with a roommate/s.

 - "Room and board" means the landlord provides a bedroom and meals.

 - "Fully furnished" means all furniture and appliances are included.
 If the ad doesn't say fully furnished then no furniture is included.

-- When searching for local housing on a web browser [i.e. Google], use terms such as "Conestoga College student housing" or "Conestoga College campus area" but be sure to confirm that the property is near the campus you will be attending and is accessible by frequent public transit service.
+- When looking for local housing on a search engine (i.e. Google or Bing), use terms such as "Conestoga College student housing" or "Conestoga College campus area" but be sure to confirm that the property is near the campus you will be attending and is accessible by regular and frequent public transit service.

 - We do not recommend that you send money to a prospective landlord or tenant/roommate without verifying the accuracy of the information, seeing the premises and meeting the landlord.

 - It is important that you get a written copy of your lease and a receipt from your landlord whenever you pay rent.

 Conestoga College makes no warranty or representation regarding any premises or landlords/leasing agents that are listed on our website or any links provided herein.
 The listings are simply provided as a convenience to assist students in locating possible housing opportunities.
 Conestoga has not inspected or investigated any premises/links in any way, and inclusion of these various websites or links shall not be construed as an endorsement or approval by Conestoga College.

 Conestoga College disclaims any responsibility, among other things, for the condition of any premises, terms of any leases, or compliance with any municipal or provincial rules or regulations established in the Landlord Tenant Act of Ontario.